Blair Hull: Hull Trading Company

 Blair Hull founded Hull Trading Company in 1985 and served as the firm's chairman and CEO.

-The company was a global leader in the application of computer technology to listed derivatives trading.
-Hull developed a proprietary and large scale reliable distributed system architecture, providing automatic real-time pricing, risk management, market making and interconnection with automated options, futures and stock exchanges as they became available.
-Hull's massively scalable software technology was deployed to cover both domestic and international markets as electronic, on-line exchanges became available, while innovative hand-held computer technology was employed at exchanges still requiring execution by floor traders.
+The company applied computer technology to listed derivatives trading.
+Hull developed a proprietary and large scale distributed system architecture, providing automatic real-time pricing, risk management, market making and interconnection with automated options, futures and stock exchanges as they became available.
+Hull's scalable software technology was deployed to cover both domestic and international markets as electronic, on-line exchanges became available, while hand-held computer technology was employed at exchanges still requiring execution by floor traders.

 "The trading room at Hull headquarters looks like NASA mission control.
 Powerful workstations process streams of financial data, flashing advice to the handhelds carried by Hull traders at the CBOE and the Chicago Board of Trade (CBOT).
 Different workstations track the firm's risk profile, sending handheld-equipped traders at the Chicago Mercantile Exchange instructions about how to use futures contracts to hedge trades being made at the CBOE and the CBOT.